rurufolder/NLP-Project-Text-Preprocessing-Sentiment-Classification/README.md

 The LSTM model performs much better because it captures word order and context, while Random Forest treats words independently.

-## How to run the code

-Install the required libraries: nltk, tensorflow, scikit-learn, matplotlib, seaborn.
-Then run the Python script.
-The code will download the IMDB dataset and NLTK resources.

 ## Implemented by